Gil Turner

 Gil Turner (born Gilbert Strunk; May 6, 1933 – September 23, 1974) was an American folk singer-songwriter, magazine editor, Shakespearean actor, political activist, and for a time, a lay Baptist preacher.
 Turner was a prominent figure in the Greenwich Village scene of the early 1960s, where he was master of ceremonies at New York City's leading folk music venue, Gerde's Folk City, as well as co-editor of the protest song magazine Broadside.
 He also wrote for Sing Out!, the quarterly folk music journal.

 Turner was a founding member of The New World Singers in 1962 with Happy Traum and Bob Cohen.
 His most notable musical credit, however, was his association with Bob Dylan's "Blowin' in the Wind".
 He was both the first person to perform the song – at Gerde's on April 16, 1962, the night Dylan completed it – and with The New World Singers, the first to record it.

 Turner wrote more than 100 songs.
 His best known include "Benny 'Kid' Paret", a protest song about a boxer who died in the ring, and "Carry It On", a Civil Rights anthem recorded by folk artists such as Judy Collins and Joan Baez.
 The song's title was used as the name of a 1970 documentary starring Baez and her husband at the time, draft resister David Harris.

-Gil married Lori Singer in 1962 and they have a daughter, Melora Lou NuCeder (née Turner), born in 1965.
-Gil and Lori divorced in 1967.

 Background

-Turner was born in Bridgeport, Connecticut, the son of a machinist.
+Turner was born on May 6, 1933, in Bridgeport, Connecticut, the son of a machinist.
 His father, a German immigrant, was a member of a Bridgeport singing group that toured the US twice, and his mother, a member of the church choir.
 Besides their musical talent, Turner inherited his parents' love of religion, and as a teen, he became a lay preacher.

 Turner attended the University of Bridgeport as a Political Science major and later, the Columbia School of Social Work, where he was trained to work with autistic children.
 In papers he wrote, Turner explored how music might be used to treat children with autism as well as patients with rheumatoid arthritis, a disease he suffered from that in time would partially cripple him.

 After meeting folksinger Pete Seeger, Turner gave up the church to pursue, as his friend writer Robert Shelton described it, folk music's "larger pastorate".
 In the fall of 1961, Turner became emcee at Gerde's Folk City at Fourth and Mercer Streets near Greenwich Village's northeast corner.
 His position at Gerde's, which featured both established artists and emerging talent, put Turner at the center of the Village's burgeoning folk music scene.